 Breaking from that ordinary flexibility, the Vatican’s Congregation for Divine Worship and Sacraments made specific recommendations for distributing ashes in 2021, because of the pandemic.

 Ashes should be distributed by a priest, who should exhort the entire congregation once to repentance, and then, wearing a mask, sprinkle ashes atop the head of each Catholic, without saying anything more, the Vatican has urged.

-Most U.S. dioceses are planning to follow the Vatican’s recommendation.
-But some dioceses will do otherwise: Some dioceses in the U.S., Canada and the Philippines have prepared kits so families can distribute ashes at home, at least one diocese in the U.S. has instructed priests to impose ashes on the forehead, using a q-tip, and others will offer ashes in the ordinary mode of tracing.
+Most U.S. dioceses planned to follow the Vatican’s recommendation in 2021.
+But some dioceses did otherwise: Some dioceses in the U.S., Canada and the Philippines prepared kits so families could distribute ashes at home, at least one diocese in the U.S. instructed priests to impose ashes on the forehead, using a q-tip, and others offered ashes in the ordinary mode of tracing.

 However it happens, the custom of being marked with ash at the beginning of Lent dates back to the early Church.
 But wearing ashes as a sign of penitence goes back even before that: Old Testament prophets spoke of fasting in sackcloth and ashes in supplication to God.
 And in the Gospel of St. Matthew, Jesus noted the custom of repenting in “sackcloth and ashes.”

 In the early centuries of Christianity, penitents were sprinkled with ash by their bishops, to help them prepare for Easter.
 The custom, which was especially common in Rome, spread throughout the Church.
 By the 11th century, the term “Ash Wednesday” had emerged to describe the beginning of the Lenten season.

 Along the way, distinct customs for distributing ashes emerged among local Churches.